 East Sand Island

-Rather than address the primary causes of salmon decline – dam operation and habitat loss – the US Army Corps of Engineers has announced it intends to kill 16,000+ double-crested cormorants on East Sand Island for doing what comes naturally: eating fish.
-Take action: The Corps is accepting public comments, so please send an email expressing your opposition to this lethal control.
+Rather than address the primary causes of salmon decline – dam operation and habitat loss – the US Army Corps of Engineers has announced it intends to kill more than 16,000 double-crested cormorants on East Sand Island for doing what comes naturally: eating fish.

 - Bald Eagle - Scott Carpenter